 In addition, we will soon buy our own mini-GPU cluster consisting of NVIDIA’s RTX 3080 or 3090 GPUs.

-As a Ph.D. student, you will be hired for 4-5 years as an employee of the University Siegen at the TVL13 scale.
+As a Ph.D. student, you will be hired for 4-5 years as an employee of the University Siegen on the TVL13 scale.
 For the first three years, you will be hired at 90% with a gross salary of around 44.000€ pa*.
 This translates into a monthly net income of around 2100€*.
 In the fourth and potentially fifth year, you would be hired at 75% – 100%, depending on performance.
 The yearly gross salary would then be between €40.000* and €55.000*.
-All options include good health insurance, pension, and unemployment insurance.
-Both Bachelor and Master students may apply.
+All options include excellent health insurance and pension contributions as well as sick leave, and paid vacation.
+Both Bachelor’s and Master’s students may apply.
 Please note that Ph.D. students have the obligation to support lectures with around 4 contact hours per week.
 At the University of Siegen, you will do a cumulative dissertation instead of a monograph.
 If you are unfamiliar with the concept of a cumulative dissertation, we are happy to explain and discuss the details with you.

 Postdoctoral researchers will be hired for up to 4.5 years on the TVL-13 or TVL-14 scale, depending on experience.
 The maximum possible gross income (TVL14, Point 6) would be €77k pa*, though most postdoctoral researchers would likely earn between €48k* and €65k*.
-Again, all options include health insurance, pension, and unemployment insurance.
+Again, all options include health insurance, pension, sick leave, and paid vacation.
 Please note that postdoctoral researchers are expected to support lectures with around 4-6 contact hours per week.

 The University of Siegen ranks Top100 in the World’s Young Universities of the Times Higher World University Ranking.
 It has around 20,000 students across all disciplines and is located in the city of Siegen (100,000 pop.).
 Public transport is free for students and Siegen is surrounded by the ‘Siegerland’, one of Germany’s most beautiful areas for outdoor enthusiasts.
 You can go hiking, swimming, mountain biking, and just a few kilometers away you can go skiing in winter.
 Assuming that Covid-19 will pass, Siegen offers everything you may need including excellent pubs, theatres, shopping malls, and nightclubs as well as very good hospitals, schools, and child care if needed.
 Yet, life is surprisingly cheap in Siegen, and Germany in general.
 You may find a 1-bedroom apartment (40-60 sqm) for 400-650 Euros per month (incl. utilities).
 If you want to share an apartment think of 200 to 350 Euros for a room — per